 - Auditing is permitted only at the discretion of the instructor; you must obtain the instructor’s signature on the Audit Authorization Form that will be provided to you by the Division of Pre-College & Summer Undergraduate Programs in order to complete your course registration.

-- Students generally are not permitted to audit laboratory, writing, or language courses.
+- Students are generally not permitted to audit laboratory, writing, or language courses.

 - AICU Language Consortium students are not permitted to audit courses.